hhhoang/hashnode_blogs/cl2i21j4f01mrarnvceoj0gdp.md

 Encoding categorical variables is an important step in preprocessing for buillding a statistical model in data science.
 Because most of the machine learning algoriths donot work (well) with categorical data directly but rather in numeric form.
 The categorical data could be feedback type (very poor, poor, satisfactory, good, very good) or  regions (Europe, Asia, Americas, Oceania, Africa).
 The process to convert a categorical variable into numeric variable is called encoding.

 There are many ways of categorical encoding, but the most popular ways are label encoding and one-hot encoding, which I will focus on this article.
-First, let's generate some data to use on both approaches.
+First, let's generate some data to use on both ways.

 ```